Leukotriene-E4 20-monooxygenase

-The 5 substrates of this enzyme are (7E,9E,11Z,14Z)-(5S,6R)-6-(cystein-S-yl)-5-hydroxyicosa-7,9,11,14-, tetraenoate, NADPH, H^{+}, and O_{2}, whereas its 3 products are 20-hydroxyleukotriene E4, NADP^{+}, and H_{2}O.
+The four substrates of this enzyme are leukotriene E4, reduced nicotinamide adenine dinucleotide phosphate (NADPH), oxygen and a proton.
+Its products are 20-hydroxy-leukotriene E4, oxidised NADP^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with molecular oxygen as oxidant and incorporation of one of atoms.
 The systematic name of this enzyme class is (7E,9E,11Z,14Z)-(5S,6R)-6-(cystein-S-yl)-5-hydroxyicosa-7,9,11,14-te traenoate,NADPH:oxygen oxidoreductase (20-hydroxylating).
-This enzyme is also called leukotriene-E4 omega-hydroxylase.
-This enzyme participates in arachidonic acid metabolism.
+It is also called leukotriene-E4 omega-hydroxylaseand participates in arachidonic acid metabolism.